mike-fmh/GCC-Integration/README.md

 By adding inline comments to the active C/C++ file above all code, you're able to modify how the code is compiled or add parameters for when the plugin runs the current file's executable.

+    // [param1, param2, param3, ...]
+    #include <stdio.h>
+    int main() {};

+Comments made above the code will be used for the plugin's config settings, while any comments after the actual code begins will be ignored by the plugin.

 #### Settings Syntax:
 - Add parameters when running the compiled exe:
     - `[param1, param2, ...]`